A birthday that involves copyright infringement is an...Unhappy Birthday

 New York, NY 10023

-It would also be a good idea to keep Warner Brother's in the loop.
-Here's their information:
+It would also be a good idea to keep the song's owner — Time Warner — in the loop.
+Here is their contact information:

 Time Warner Inc.

 One Time Warner Center

 If you're going to send a message, here's a sample letter.
 (Before sending such a letter, you should know that some restaurants, nightclubs, etc., pay for blanket ASCAP catalogue licenses that might exempt patrons from copyright liability for singing during dinner.)
 You'll want to modify yours to include correct details on the infringement:

 Dear ASCAP, The copyright status of "Happy Birthday To You" and the law related to public performances of copyrighted works have recently been brought to my attention.
 I am very concerned by the public's apparent disregard for copyright law demonstrated by rampant infringement of "Happy Birthday To You."
 It is with this in mind that I wish to bring to your attention a recent unauthorized public performance: -->> WHEN (e.g., December 10, 2004) -->> WHERE (e.g., at the Vol De Nuit at 148 West 4th Street in New York) -->> WHO (e.g., a group of patrons and the barstaff) I hope that you are able to quickly follow up on this and to enforce your copyright and extract the necessary royalties or licenses from the offenders.
 It is, in part, because of your lax and selective enforcement of your copyright that most people do not realize that "Happy Birthday To You" is even copyrighted at all.
 In the event that you choose to continue selectively enforcing the copyright in "Happy Birthday To You," for whatever reason, please consider asking Congress to change copyright law to reflect the way that most people view and interact with copyrighted works such as "Happy Birthday."
 Sincerely yours, -->> YOUR NAME -->> YOUR ADDRESS